Middleware > Integrate Tallyfy with Workato

 Complete Tallyfy tasks from Workato

-This guide explains how to complete Tallyfy tasks programmatically from Workato recipes.
-This enables you to update task progress based on events in other systems, creating seamless cross-platform workflows.
+Want to complete Tallyfy tasks programmatically from your Workato recipes?
+You can trigger task updates based on events in other systems - perfect for creating seamless cross-platform workflows.

-- Mark tasks complete when a document is signed in DocuSign
+- Mark Tallyfy tasks complete when a document is signed in DocuSign

 - Complete approval tasks based on responses in Microsoft Forms

-- Update task form fields when data changes in your CRM
+- Update Tallyfy task form fields when data changes in your CRM

 - Auto-complete tasks when specific conditions are met in your ERP